 Michael Ande

-Much attention he found in the role of Jim Hawkins on Television in Treasure Island, based on the novel by Robert Louis Stevenson, which was broadcast on Christmas 1966 for the first time.
+He gained much attention for the role of Jim Hawkins on television in Treasure Island, based on the novel by Robert Louis Stevenson, which was broadcast on Christmas 1966 for the first time.

 Biography from the Wikipedia article Michael Ande.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.